Target Earth (film)

 Target Earth is a 1954 independently made American black-and-white science fiction film, produced by Herman Cohen, directed by Sherman A. Rose, that stars Richard Denning, Kathleen Crowley, Virginia Grey, and Whit Bissell.
 The film was distributed by Allied Artists Pictures Corporation.
+It is based on the Paul W. Fairman novel Deadly City.

-Set in a deserted Chicago, the film's storyline follows a small group of people overlooked during a mass evacuation of "the Windy City", carried out because of a sudden invasion by hostile robotic beings believed to be from the planet Venus.
+Set in a large, deserted city, the film's storyline follows a small group of people overlooked during the city's mass evacuation, carried out because of a sudden invasion by hostile robotic beings believed to be from the planet Venus.

 Plot

-After a failed attempt at suicide, Nora King regains consciousness and discovers that her building has no electricity or water, and so she wanders out into the empty, quiet streets of Chicago.
-Stumbling over the body of a dead woman, she encounters Frank Brooks, who has just recently revived after being beaten unconscious in a robbery.
+After an attempt at suicide, Nora King regains consciousness and discovers that her building has no electricity or water, so she wanders into the now quiet, empty streets of her city.
+Stumbling over the body of a dead woman, who has been killed, she encounters Frank Brooks, who has just recently revived after being beaten unconscious in an overnight robbery.

-The two of them try to find others in the deserted city.
-Hearing music coming from a nearby restaurant, they come upon a couple, Jim Wilson and Vicki Harris, who are still drunk.
-They tell them they were incapable of joining the evacuation of Chicago's population that took place.
-Now proceeding together as a group, they continue to search the deserted streets, coming upon a car that will not start.
+They join forces to find others in the deserted city.
+Hearing piano music coming from a nearby cocktail lounge, they come upon a couple, Jim Wilson and Vicki Harris, who are drinking.
+They were drunkenly incapable of joining the evacuation of the population that took place.
+Proceeding together as a group, they continue to search the deserted streets, coming upon a car that will not start.
 Another survivor, Charles Otis, sees them and tells them that the same applies to all the other cars he has tried.

-A growing apprehension takes hold as they begin to appreciate that they are alone and must face an unknown menace which has caused everyone to evacuate.
-Charles finds a newspaper in a hotel lobby that proclaims that a "mystery army" is attacking the city.
-In a panic, he runs outside and is killed by a death ray emitted from an alien robot standing in the street.
+A growing apprehension takes hold as they begin to appreciate that they are alone and must face an unknown menace that has caused the city's evacuation.
+Charles finds a newspaper in a hotel lobby that proclaims that a "mystery army" is attacking the city from the north.
+In a panic, he runs outside and is killed by a death ray emitted from an alien robot in the street.

 While attempting to defend the city, a military force, led by Lt.
 Gen. Wood, sets up a command post.
-After Air Force bombers are destroyed by the advancing invaders, the use of atomic weapons is considered as an option.
-A group of scientists, including their chief research scientist, are finally able to work on a captured robot to discover if the alien machines have any vulnerabilities.
+After Air Force fighters and bombers are quickly destroyed by the advancing invaders, the use of atomic weapons is considered as a serious option.
+A group of scientists, including their chief research scientist, finally get their hands on a damaged robot to discover its vulnerabilities.

-While trying to escape the attacking robots, the small band is joined by Davis, a psychotic killer who has his own plans for survival.
-The survivors quickly realize they have an enemy within their group, as well as the one from outer space.
-Several deaths occur as they flee from the alien menace.
-An army unit eventually arrives that is now fully equipped with a sonic weapon that effectively dispatches the invading robots, halting their invasion.
+The small band is joined by Davis, a psychotic killer, who has his own plans for survival.
+The survivors quickly realize they now have an armed enemy within their small group, as well as the invaders from outer space to deal with.
+Davis shoots and kills Vicki when she stands up to Davis.
+Jim then kills Davis as Davis attempts to shoot him.
+Jim is later killed by one of the invading robots.
+Army units later arrive in the streets, now fully equipped with a special sonic weapon transmitter that easily dispatches the invading robots, halting their invasion.